 “Why in the world would you clean up for a housecleaner?!?”
 I asked.

-“So she can actually clean, you idiot.”
+“So she can actually clean.”

 This made no sense to me, but I let it go.
 Otherwise, we would’ve argued about it for hours.
 About a year later, I got busy enough with work that my house looked like it could star in an episode of Hoarders, so I hired a cleaner after the regular background check done with help from Dmagazine.
 After a few visits, I found myself cleaning up piles and random junk so that she could get to the stuff I actually wanted her to get to.